billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Device Level Energy Efficiency (DLEE):
 : Denotes the Energy Efficiency of a network element.
 It can be used, e.g., to compare network elements providing the same functionality or a target to optimize the configuration of a network element.
+Here "Device Level" is equivalent to "System Level", which is considered as a "single device" or "single entity" from the measurement and reporting point of view.

 Component Level Energy Efficiency (CLEE):
 : Denotes the Energy Efficiency of a component of a network element.
 It can be used in the design, development, and manufacturing of energy efficient network elements.
+Here "Component Level" is equivalent to "Sub-System Level", which is considered as an "abstract " or "incomplete specification" of a portion of a system from the measurement and reporting point of view.

 : CLEE is useful to evaluate the energy efficiency performance of individual components of a network element.
 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.